Need to talk? Call 1800 882 436.

 Tummy time for infants with gastro-oesophageal reflux

-Some babies with reflux don’t like tummy time at first.
+Some babies with reflux don't like tummy time at first.
 They may be uncomfortable on their stomach or may spit up a lot.
 Try doing tummy time before a feed, when your baby is awake and alert.
-Even if your baby doesn’t enjoy time on their tummy at first, if you keep trying, you will probably find they are prepared to stay on their tummy for longer periods as they grow older and stronger.
+Even if your baby doesn't enjoy time on their tummy at first, if you keep trying, you may find that they are prepared to stay on their tummy for longer periods as they grow older and stronger.

 Tummy time and SIDS prevention